Skip to content

 1. Click the branch menu on the project bar.

 2. Click Push local changes in the drop-down menu.
-The Push local changes panel will open, displaying the list of local commits that you can push to remote.
+The number displayed next to this option shows the number of committed changes that haven't been pushed yet.
+The Push local changes dialog will open, displaying the list of local commits that you can push to remote.

 3. If you want to publish your pipelines to make them available for scheduling, toggle on Publish pipelines.